microsoft/JARVIS/README.md

 ## Citation
 If you find this work useful in your method, you can cite the paper as below:

-    @inproceedings{shen2023taskbench,
+    @article{shen2023taskbench,
-      author = {Shen, Yongliang and Song, Kaitao and Tan, Xu and Zhang, Wenqi and Ren, Kan and Yuan, Siyu and Lu, Weiming and Li, Dongsheng and Zhuang, Yueting}, booktitle = {arXiv},
+      title   = {TaskBench: Benchmarking Large Language Models for Task Automation}, author  = {Shen, Yongliang and Song, Kaitao and Tan, Xu and Zhang, Wenqi and Ren, Kan and Yuan, Siyu and Lu, Weiming and Li, Dongsheng and Zhuang, Yueting}, journal = {arXiv preprint arXiv:2303.17580},
-      title = {TaskBench: Benchmarking Large Language Models for Task Automation}, year = {2023}
+      year    = {2023}
     }

 >